mrgarrett/practice/README.md

 practice
 ========

+learning to work with GitHub
-learning to integrate GitHub to Eclipse java project
+trying to integrate with Eclipse and Brackets (maybe) pretty much my testbench